Hackworth/SPVoice-XBMC/README.md

     xbmc [room]

 This command can be used to test the plugin is working.
-Siri will respond with "XBMC is online"
+SPVoice will respond with "XBMC is online"
 Optionally you can specify a room name if you have configured the plugin for multiple rooms.

     I'm in the <room name>